popkirby/oneshot-macos-installer/README.md

 After the login, type `@sSteamCmdForcePlatformType windows` and press Enter.

-Then, type `download 420530` and press Enter.
+Then, type `app_update 420530 validate` and press Enter.
 OneShot's game data will be installed in `/Users/<username>/Library/Application Support/Steam/steamapps/common/OneShot`.

 ### 2. Extract data from exe file